-116 Industrial Plumbing 3 Credit Hours and Pipefitting 4 Billable Contact Hours
+116 Industrial Plumbing and 3 Credit Hours Pipefitting 4 Billable Contact Hours Prerequisite: RDG 090 or qualifying scores on ACT or COMPASS tests

 This course is designed to allow the student to gain an understanding of the basic scientific principles that apply to the plumbing/pipefitting trade.
 Various hand and power tools will be used to install and join the different types of piping systems used in the trade.
 Additional topics include: installing pumps and piping systems, basic mathematics as it applies to the plumbing/pipefitting trade, producing and interpreting basic shop drawings and piping sketches as used at a typical work site, use of the trade code book and applying code regulations to the installation piping.